Most people come to me because they want to feel better. They claim things such as

 The truth is that your thoughts create your feelings.
 Your feelings drive your actions, and your actions create your results.
 The circumstances or facts of your life are what they are.
 They’re neutral—neither good nor bad.
 I call this the Model.
 It’s the tool I teach and use to coach my clients.
 I use it to solve any problem, including feeling better.

-By using the Model, you’ll see the way to change how you feel is to change how you think.
+By using the Model (a method I teach) you’ll see the way to change how you feel is to change how you think.
 This is often hard for people to wrap their minds around when I first introduce the concept to them.
 But, it WILL improve your life and make you feel better if you practice it.

 When you have thoughts like “I am not happy with my body” or “My job that I hate drains me, so I don’t have energy to cook healthy food,” you are likely experiencing feelings like self-pity.
 But you don’t want to feel self-pity, you want to feel something better!
 Let’s say you decide you want to feel proud instead- what thought would you need to have to feel proud?
 Write down what thoughts you would need to have to feel proud of yourself.
 These thoughts will vary from person to person, so there’s not a right or wrong answer, but a good starting place is “I am responsible for my feelings, and today I choose to feel proud.”